chinapedia/wikipedia.abstract.en/Page/Native_Americans_in_the_United_States.md

 Music

-UIATF_Pow_Wow_2009_-_023.jpgr at the Seafair Indian Days Pow-Wow, Daybreak Star Cultural Center, Seattle, Washington]] Jake_fragua_jemez_pueblo.jpg from New Mexico]] Traditional Native American music is almost entirely monophonic, but there are notable exceptions.
+r at the Seafair Indian Days Pow-Wow, Daybreak Star Cultural Center, Seattle, Washington]] from New Mexico]] Traditional Native American music is almost entirely monophonic, but there are notable exceptions.
 Native American music often includes drumming or the playing of rattles or other percussion instruments but little other instrumentation.
 Flutes and whistles made of wood, cane, or bone are also played, generally by individuals, but in former times also by large ensembles (as noted by Spanish conquistador de Soto).
 The tuning of modern flutes is typically pentatonic.

 Performers with Native American parentage have occasionally appeared in American popular music such as Rita Coolidge, Wayne Newton, Gene Clark, Buffy Sainte-Marie, Blackfoot, Tori Amos, Redbone (members are also of Mexican descent), and CocoRosie.
 Some, such as John Trudell, have used music to comment on life in Native America.
 Other musicians such as R. Carlos Nakai, Joanne Shenandoah and Robert "Tree" Cody integrate traditional sounds with modern sounds in instrumental recordings, whereas the music by artist Charles Littleleaf is derived from ancestral heritage as well as nature.
 A variety of small and medium-sized recording companies offer an abundance of recent music by Native American performers young and old, ranging from pow-wow drum music to hard-driving rock-and-roll and rap.
 In the International world of ballet dancing Maria Tallchief was considered America's first major prima ballerina,[315] and was the first person of Native American descent to hold the rank.[316] along with her sister Marjorie Tallchief both became star ballerinas.